Are you brave enough to wade through unknown waters?

-So employ those almost-psychic abilities to blend colours and texture to do two things: Solidify your brand image and message tone; and make a memorable first impression.
+So employ those almost-psychic abilities to blend colors and texture to do two things: Solidify your brand image and message tone; and make a memorable first impression.

 Keep consistency.
-Don’t deviate from your colour palette unless absolutely necessary.
-The magnitude and extent to which you use colour depends on your brand’s identity, but texture should be brought out on ‘special occasions’, and its use should be kept minimal.
+Don’t deviate from your color palette unless absolutely necessary.
+The magnitude and extent to which you use color depend on your brand’s identity, but the texture should be brought out on ‘special occasions’, and its use should be kept minimal.